 the horizon would explode with brilliant orange streaks at dusk, but now, at

-shoulders were slumped forward.
-He stared at the powdery dirt atop the bank of
+were slumped forward.
+He stared at the powdery dirt atop the bank of the canal,

-the canal, stopping every once in a while to pick up a rock and hurl it into
+stopping every once in a while to pick up a rock and hurl it into the rows of

-the rows of cotton around him.
-He threw a rock against the 30 mph sign on the
+cotton around him.
+He threw a rock against the 30 mph sign on the road.
+A

-and startled him.
-A huge dog --he was terrified of every dog but his own--
+startled him.
+A huge dog --he was terrified of every dog but his own-- lunged

-lunged at him from behind the chainlink fence of the
+at him from behind the chainlink fence of the last

-last house on the block.
-The black mutt bared its teeth at him and scratched
+house on the block.
+The black mutt bared its teeth at him and scratched its

 target.
 At the end of the cotton field and in front of Americas Avenue, Tuyi waited until a red Corvette zoomed by going north, and